peterhinch/micropython-micro-gui/README.md

  default is used.
  * `bdcolor=False` Color of border.
 If `False` no border will be drawn.
 If a color is provided, a border line will be drawn around the control.
+ * `prcolor=None` If `active`, in precision mode the white focus border changes to yellow to for a visual indication.
+An alternative color can be provided.
+ `WHITE` will defeat this change.
  * `fontcolor=None` Text color.
 Defaults to foreground color.
  * `slotcolor=None` Color for the slot: this is a thin rectangular region in the centre of the control along which the slider moves.
 Defaults to the